tmac1335/RL-PCFG-Jazz-Harmonies/README.md

 ## Repository Overview

 ### `main.ipynb`
-- Contains the full training pipeline and the inference logic for model retrieval.
+- Contains the full training pipeline and the logic for model retrieval.
 - Used to generate all the results reported in the thesis.

+### `data_cleaning.ipynb`
+- Contains data cleaning pipeline
+- Sets the 'chords' column to the leaf nodes of the corresponding complete constituent tree

 ### `visualisation.ipynb`
 - Supplementary visualizations for analysis and presentation of results.